Overload: Latency Attacks on Object Detection for Edge Devices: Experiments

 \subsection{Discussion}

 In spirit, our proposed latency attack can be viewed as a variant of the appearing attack, but these two attacks have fundamentally different purposes.
 The original appearing attack \cite{yin2022adc} creates a specific type of object such that the detector makes an unexpected decision.
 On the contrary, the latency attack produces numerous objects and the detector cannot process those objects within the strict time restriction.

-The performance of the latency attack is influenced by several factors.
-The maximum number of objects returned by YOLOv5 models depends on input dimensions.
-For example, the maximum number of objects for $1280 \times 1280$ images is 100,800.
-Previous results suggest that small-capacity models cannot produce enough objects and the computing cost of large-capacity models may not affordable for edge devices.
-Hence, high-resolution and middle-capacity detectors are potential victims.
+Nevertheless, it is important to acknowledge certain limitations and potential impacts associated with our work, which are addressed below.

 \textbf{NMS-agnosticity} We argue that our attack is a generic attack against NMS.
 The objective of the latency attack is to maximize the confidence of individual object without any information about locations.
-GIoU, DIoU, and others implementations mentioned in Sec \ref{sec:bkg:nms} refine the pruning criterion or scoring function.
+DIoU \cite{zheng2020distance}, CIoU \cite{zheng2020distance}, and others implementations refine the pruning criterion or scoring function.
 Those modifications do not affect the time complexity.
 Hence, any object detection task that requires NMS as post-processing is a potential victim of our latency attack.